greydoubt/s_lime/README.md

 				Retrofitting JIT Compilers into C Interpreters
+				using the Formix Multi-User Agent XNA Kernel
-			and boot them as Operating System Kernels (BIOS -1.0113)
+				Free, Open, and Nyet for the Faint of Heart and boot that hot steaming pile of garbage as Operating System Kernels (BIOS -1.0113)

+							by Sasna the Tree

 	                            			   Introduction
          ============#    gcc: Internal compiler error: program cc1 got fatal signal 11       #============